Understanding Personality: A, B, C, and D Types

-The behavior pattern shows some characteristics such as to be easygoing, lazy, persuasiveness, and those type of people have a stronger relationship with other people.
+The behavior pattern shows some characteristics such as being easygoing, lazy, persuasive, and those types of people have a stronger relationship with other people.
 Similarly, they are more likely to be relaxed and forgiving in a conflict context.
-Despite they experience stress they don’t cope with it as well as Type B Personality.
+When they experience stress they don’t cope with it alone.
 They tend to get support from their close friends (Raza, 2007).
-So, they are less likely to suffer from coronary heart diseases (CHD) because they don’t force themselves.
+So, they are less likely to suffer from coronary heart disease (CHD) because they don’t force themselves.
 On the other hand, these types of people are more prone to procrastination.
 Although these people do not have very giant goals, they are more comfortable in stressful situations (Burger, 2006).
-For example, despite a person doesn’t know much about the position, if she behaves very cool and confidently in the job interview, she tends to take the job compared to the knowledgeable but anxious person.
+For example, despite a person doesn’t know much about the role of the position, if she behaves cool and confident in the job interview, she tends to take the job compared to the knowledgeable but anxious person.

 Type C Personality

 The behavior pattern is similar to Type A, but there is a key difference in being perfectionism than Type A. Type C behavior pattern shows some characteristics such as to be detailed, analytical, calm, dependable, complying to tules, mostly focusing on pleasing other people, and incapable of expressing their own feelings.
 For example, the person who would like to think to please other people, may ignore his/her actual feelings and become passive.
 In addition, Temoshok’s study has found that Type C personality could be a risk factor for individuals to develop cancer more easily and quickly than other people.
 So, the relation between Type C personality and cancer development shows the effect of Type C personality behaviors on the immune system (Bozo et al., 2014).

 Type D Personality